open-AIMS/docker-example/README.md

   I am hooked!
 How does it work?
 </h2>

 First of all, you need to download and [install Docker][6] on your machine.
 This is basically the software that contains all the tricks for you to run your own containers.
 Once you finished installing it, open the software which will contain OS-specific examples on how to build Docker images.
-For this tutorial, we will provide a Unix-based example, so it should work on any MacOS or Linux terminal (sorry Windows users, please raise an issue and we will try to expand this tutorial for you as well).

 [6]: https://docs.docker.com/get-docker/